Exploring a Legacy Breed

 Do Arabian horses need shoes?

-—your farrier can help determine if shoes are necessary.
+Not all horses need shoes—your farrier can help determine if shoes are necessary.
 Horses in heavy work or those with hoof issues that can be corrected with shoeing, are good candidates for shoes.
 Many horses will do just fine barefoot.

 Arabian Horse Stages of Life